 These aren't just independent people—they're individuals for whom autonomy feels like oxygen.
 The thought of checking in before making plans, negotiating weekend activities, or even sharing a Netflix account triggers a kind of existential claustrophobia.

-I recognized this in myself during my years in Chiang Mai.
-I'd wake up and decide to drive my Land Rover to a remote village, stay for three days, then pivot to Bangkok on a whim.
-The freedom to follow curiosity without consultation wasn't just pleasant—it felt essential to my sense of self.
+I recognized this in myself during the years I spent living across different cities—London, New York, Bangkok, Ho Chi Minh City.
+I'd wake up and decide to explore a new neighborhood, chase a business idea across borders, or rearrange my entire week around a sudden spark of curiosity.
+The freedom to follow that curiosity without consultation wasn't just pleasant—it felt essential to my sense of self.

 Dr. Bella DePaulo's research on "single at heart" individuals reveals this isn't selfishness—it's a fundamental orientation toward life.
 These people don't just want freedom; they need it to feel fully alive.
 Relationships, even healthy ones, require a level of coordination that feels like wearing shoes two sizes too small.